amblina/katacoda-scenarios/hello-world/step2.md

-##### Where am I?
 In the previous step we learned about ``pwd`` which tells us which folder we are currently in.
+Let's continuing exploring.

 ##### Listing contents of directories
-Next we will look at listing contents of directories
+Next we will look at listing contents of directories.

+This is done with a command `ls` which lists the contents of a directory.

 ``ls``{{execute}}

-You will see nothing returned - there is nothing!
+Q: You will see nothing returned - why?

+A: This folder is empty!

 ##### Creating directories
 Let's create some directories: